Experiences & Amenities

 Twenty-two tent sites include an elevated tent pad, a fire ring and water and electric hook-ups.
 A restroom with showers is located in the tent camping area.

 - Maximum RV length = 45 ft.
 Please note that not all RV sites are able to handle this length.
-Double check the site length during your reservation process.
+Double-check the site length during your reservation process.

-- Reservations: Reservations may be made up to 11 months in advance through ReserveAmerica.
-Book online or call (800) 326-3521 (8 a.m. to 8 p.m.) or TDD (888) 433-0287.
+- Reservations can be made up to 11 months in advance through ReserveAmerica.
+Book online or call 800-326-3521 (8 a.m. to 8 p.m.) or TDD 888-433-0287.

 - A fishing license may be required for fresh and saltwater fishing.

 Geocaching is an outdoor game using hand-held global positioning systems (GPS) devices.
 It's effectively an inexpensive, interactive, high-tech treasure hunt that's a great way to learn geography.
 Participants use location coordinates to find caches.
 Some caches are easy to find; others are more difficult.
 The biggest reward is the thrill of the search and the discovery of a place where you have never been.
-Geocaching should have minimal impact to the environment and conscientious land use ethics should be followed.
+Geocaching should have minimal impact to the environment and conscientious land-use ethics should be followed.
 The park has a special thirteen waypoint geocache program and you can pick up the coordinates at the Ranger Station.

-To access all trails, enter the park at 7525 W. County Hwy 30, Santa Rosa Beach, Florida 32459.
-All trail heads start at the day use parking lot and split off as you walk further in to the park.
+To access all trails, enter the park at 7525 W. County Highway 30, Santa Rosa Beach, Florida.
+All trail heads start at the day use parking lot and split off as you walk farther in to the park.
 Make sure to pick up a trail map at the ranger station.